shazzad/eledocs/README.md

-# weDocs Elementor Integration
+# EleDocs
-Use elementor to manage wedocs frontend.
+Use Elementor to manage WeDocs frontend.
+Create global template for Single Doc.
+Use 5 Elementor widgets to design you documentation.

-## Widget
+## Elementor Widget
 * Breadcrumbs.
 * Docs - Landing page, with grid view of docs with sections.
 * Search Doc - Doc search form.